 - The characteristics of employees with issues relating to intimate partner violence who used employee assistance programs and the cost to employers of providing these services.

 - The impact on workers of a brief training on intimate partner violence compared to a combined intervention that also included exposure to a national education campaign to promote healthy relationships.

-Key Findings: The first study found that:
+The first study found that: